Unwanted (album): Promotion

 "Jealousy", the third single from the record, was released on 27 June 2022, debuting on BBC Radio 1.
 A music video for the song, directed by Vasilisa Forbes, was released the same day that the record made its radio debut.
 In the video (which is filmed in black and white), the band performs the song against a minimalist background.
 Baron-Gracie is also shown singing from behind a chain-link fence, and while hanging from a chain swing.
 The album's fourth single, "The Hard Way", was released on 20 July 2022 through streaming services.
 On 12 August – the date of the album's release – a video for "Clean", directed by Forbes, was released.
 A video for "Unwanted" (filmed during the band's stint opening for 5 Seconds of Summer during the summer of 2022) was released on October 25, 2022.

-Pale Waves hosted an album release show at the Pryzm Kingston nightclub on 11 August 2022, and the band performed a series of in-house acoustic performances at select record stores in the weeks thereafter.
+Pale Waves hosted an album release show at the Pryzm Kingston nightclub on 11 August 2022, and the band performed a series of in-house acoustic shows at select record stores in the weeks thereafter.
 In September, Pale Waves began a North America tour, but on 20 September, they were forced to cancel their remaining US shows due to safety issues with their tour bus.
 In November, the band performed a series of shows in Japan and the United Kingdom.